|

 - User manual: http://www.kernel.org/pub/software/scm/git/docs/user-manual.html

-- Tutorial: http://www.kernel.org/pub/software/scm/git/docs/tutorial.html
+- Tutorial: http://www.kernel.org/pub/software/scm/git/docs/gittutorial.html

 - git Subversion transition: http://git.or.cz/course/svn.html